blytkerchan/blytkerchan.github.io/README.md

 All texts should be translated to whichever languages you know.
 You can do that by adding the appropriate translations to the `public/locale/*` directories.
 The `app` namespace (found in the app.json file) is for application-specific texts, `common` for common stuff, `pages` for text pages, and `translation` for translated phrases.
 Note that the i18n mechanism *will not* fall back on the `pages` namespace, but will fall back on the other ones.

+To be able to run the `i18n` npm script (i.e. `npm run i18n`) you need to install `npm install -g i18next-parser`.
+Running the script will generate the translation files for any missing translations.
+You should make sure it makes no changes (i.e. `git status` shouldn't see anything after `npm run i18n`) before committing.

 ## Available Scripts

 In the project directory, you can run: